-The Board held two video teleconference meetings, two meetings in person and acted by unanimous written consent two times during fiscal year 2022.
-Each director attended or participated in 100% of the aggregate of (a) the total number of meetings of the Board, and (b) the total number of meetings held by all committees of the Board on which such director served during fiscal year 2022.
+The Board held five meetings during fiscal year 2023, two of which were video teleconference meetings and three of which were in-person meetings.
+The Board only acted by unanimous written consent one time during fiscal year 2023.
+Each director attended or participated in 100% of the aggregate of (a) the total number of meetings of the Board, and (b) the total number of meetings held by all committees of the Board on which such director served during fiscal year 2023.
 Although we do not have a formal policy regarding attendance by members of the Board at our annual meetings of stockholders, directors are encouraged and expected to attend each of our annual meetings of stockholders in addition to each meeting of the Board and of the committees on which he or she serves, except where the failure to attend is due to unavoidable circumstances or schedule conflicts.
-All of our directors attended our 2021 annual meeting of stockholders.
+All of our directors attended our 2022 annual meeting of stockholders.